2020 West Harrison StreetChicago, IL 60612

-MACS is a prospective study of the natural and treated histories of HIV-1 infection in men who have sex with men conducted by sites located in Baltimore, Chicago, Pittsburgh and Los Angeles.
-Almost seven thousand men have been enrolled since its inception in 1984.
-The CORE Center site started enrollment in January, 2002 and has a cohort of over 80 men.
-This site augments research efforts in the long term benefits and adverse effects of therapy on men of color.
-Current sub-studies include cardiovascular, hepatitis B and pharmacokinetics research.
-For additional information contact the Project Coordinator at (312) 572-4552 or visit the national website at http://www.statepi.jhsph.edu/macs/macs.html.
+The first longitudinal HIV research federally funded, MACS is a prospective study of the natural and treated histories of HIV-1 infection in men conducted by sites located in Baltimore, Chicago, Pittsburgh and Los Angeles.
+The CORE Center cohort augments research efforts in the long-term benefits and adverse effects of therapy on men of color—over 150 men have participated at CORE since enrollment began in 2002.
+For additional information, visit the national website at http://www.statepi.jhsph.edu/macs/macs.html.

 Women’s Interagency HIV Study (WIHS)

 Established in August 1993, the WIHS studies the impact of HIV infection on women in the United States.
 The Chicago consortium is one of nearly a dozen WIHS sites across the US.
 The nearly 300 active participants in the Chicago WIHS show extraordinary commitment, participating in two comprehensive research visits annually, along with additional sub-study visits when available.
 The data gathered through these visits contributes to our knowledge about the physical, emotional and social health of HIV positive women.
 The Chicago WIHS program includes women from, and collaboration with, Northwestern, UIC, and Rush University Medical Center.
 For additional information, please visit the national WIHS website at http://statepiaps.jhsph.edu/wihs/